c2lang/documentation/documentation/docs/development/contributing.md

 you can be the designer of the logo of a next-gen language..

 ### forum
-We had to disable The automated forum registration, since the forums were constantly being spammed.
+We had to disable the automated forum registration, since the forums were constantly being spammed.
 See the __Joining__ category in the forum on how to manually register.